wwymak/mojo-gpu-puzzles/book/src/puzzle_20/gpu-thread-vs-simd.md

 ├── Grid (your entire problem)
 │   ├── Block 1 (group of threads, shared memory)
 │   │   ├── Warp 1 (32 threads, lockstep execution)
-│   │   │   ├── Thread 1 → Your Mojo function
+│   │   │   ├── Thread 1 → SIMD operations
-│   │   │   ├── Thread 2 → Your Mojo function
+│   │   │   ├── Thread 2 → SIMD operations
 │   │   │   └── ...
 (32 threads total)
 │   │   └── Warp 2 (32 threads)
 │   └── Block 2 (independent group)
 ```

+💡 **Note**: While this Part focuses on functional patterns, **warp-level programming** and advanced GPU memory management will be covered in detail in **Part VI (TODO)**.

 **What Mojo abstracts for you:**
 - **Grid/Block configuration**: Automatically calculated based on problem size